mwwoda/advent-of-code-2022/README.md

 - standard library over writing from scratch
 - the more syntax sugar the better

-Some exceptions can be made if the problem requires further optimization.
+Some exceptions can be made to the above rules if the problem requires further optimization, better readability or for other reasons.
 Not all solutions are optimal in terms of space and time complexity, but execution time should be reasonable.
 Sometimes syntax can be fancy just for the for the sake of being fancy.